 If you’re not a fan of water but do like the heat of warmer locales, you can let others have their tropical oceanside or lakefront weddings because you’ll be exchanging your vows in a harsh but beautiful setting of a desert landscape.
 Since there are deserts around the world, you can take your pick.
 You don’t necessarily want or need your wedding party and all of your guests trudging through the sand and dust to reach the middle of nowhere but there are communities near some of them with decent venues for receptions and accommodations, such as the Arizona-Sonora Desert Museum in Tucson, Arizona.
 You can still enjoy breathtaking scenery but don’t have to wander too far off the beaten path.
 The same is true with the Mojave Desert, which surrounds Las Vegas.
 Guests don’t have to travel far to get to the desert spot but will get a more natural experience.

 Image source: http://www.TheBleuStudio.com

 Some people create amazing fairyland décor by transforming trees with lights, draping cloth canopies and other fanciful touches.
 Or you can find yourself a natural forest and not touch a thing.
-Like the California Redwoods, which offer a temperate outdoor location among giant ancient groves.
+A fun non-traditional wedding reception idea is to have your wedding in the California Redwoods, which offer a temperate outdoor location among giant ancient groves.
 It’s not far from the Bay Area either, so your guests can find plenty of lodging and easy airfare in and out.
 Or enjoy more exotic locations in Central America by exchanging vows in rain forests in Costa Rica or Belize.
 Even Hawaiian rainforests can become memorable spots for weddings, but not “the same ol’” Hawaiian experience on the beach that everyone else is seeking.